 '''

 GciDbgFuncType GciDbgEstablish(

-GciDbgFuncType newDebugFunc );
+GciDbgFuncType newDebugFunc);

 '''

-newDebugFunc A pointer to a C function that will be called before each subsequent
+newDebugFunc A pointer to a C function that will be called before each subsequent following GemBuilder functions or macros: GCI\ALIGN, itself.

 GemBuilder call.
-Note that this function will not be called before any of the following GemBuilder functions or macros: GCI\ALIGN,
+Note that this function will not be called before any of the

-GCI\BOOL\TO\OOP, GCI\CHR\TO\OOP, GciErr, or
+GCI\BOOL\TO\OOP, GCI\CHR\TO\OOP, GciErr, or GciDbgEstablish